Nice: Population

-As of 2018, the urban area (unité urbaine) of Nice, defined by INSEE, is home to 944,321 inhabitants (seventh most populous in France) and its metropolitan area (aire urbaine) totals 609,695 inhabitants, which makes it the 13th largest in France.
+As of 2018, the urban area (unité urbaine) of Nice, defined by INSEE, was home to 944,321 inhabitants (seventh most populous in France) and its metropolitan area (aire urbaine) totaled 609,695 inhabitants, which made it the 13th largest in France.
 Part of the urban area of Nice belongs to the metropolitan area of Cannes–Antibes.

 Since the 1970s, the number of inhabitants has not changed significantly; the relatively high migration to Nice is balanced by a natural negative growth of the population.

 Observatory

 The Observatoire de Nice (Nice Observatory) is located on the summit of Mont Gros.
 The observatory was established in 1879 by the banker Raphaël Bischoffsheim.
 The architect was Charles Garnier; Gustave Eiffel designed the main dome.

 The 76-cm (30-inch) refractor telescope that became operational in 1888 was at that time the world's largest telescope.